ixoworld/bonds/x/bonds/spec/03_messages.md

 This message is expected to fail if:
 - amount is not an amount of an existing bond
+- bond state is not HATCH or OPEN
 - max prices is greater than the balance of the buyer
 - max prices are not amounts of the bond's reserve tokens
 - denominations in max prices are not the bond's reserve tokens